-These considerations allow us to conclude that the independent case, in general, can not be used to derive a good approximation under many aspects, i.e., the knowledge of the average channel error probability does not suffice to obtain a good delay statistics estimate.
+pendent case, in general, can not be used to derive a good approximation under many aspects, i.e., the knowledge of the average channel error probability does not suffice to obtain a good delay statistics estimate.

 In Fig. 3 the mean delivery delay is reported against the error burstiness b by varying $\varepsilon$ .
-The first value of b on the leftmost part of the graph corresponds to the iid case (b = b) $1/(1-\varepsilon)$ ).
+The first value of b on the leftmost part of the graph corresponds to the iid case ( $b = 1/(1 - \varepsilon)$ ).
 For each $\varepsilon$ , an increasing b always leads to a lower value for the mean delivery delay.
 The iid case is the one characterized by the highest mean delivery delay under all channel conditions.